ImmutableVariable/learnityourself/docs/python/unit-1-fundamentals/03-data-types.md

 ### Integers (`int`)

-Integers are whole numbers without a fractional component.
-They can be positive, negative, or zero.
+An integer is a whole number (positive, negative, or zero) that doesn't have a fractional or decimal part, for example `42`, `-7`, or `0`.
+Integers can be of any size, limited only by the available memory.

 ```python
 # Integer examples